 House prices in Dordogne vary by an average of over 100% between the most and least expensive areas.

-A combination of relatively low house prices, striking beauty and tranquility make the Dordogne a popular choice for prospective international property buyers.
+A combination of reasonable house prices, striking beauty and tranquillity make the Dordogne a popular choice for prospective international property buyers.

 The hub of the department is the idyllic Dordogne River Valley, the main tourism destination, the location of the Bergerac airport, and where many British nationals have settled or own holiday homes.

-It is, however, a department where generalisations need to be used with caution, for at over 9,000 square kilometres, the third largest department in France, it has a complex and diverse climate and topography.
+The Dordogne is a huge department of over 9,000 square kilometres, the third largest department in France, and one with a complex and diverse climate and topography.